-17.4 Those deferring will automatically be selected for audit the following year.
+17.4 Those deferring may have to complete two years' CPD in the next annual cycle.
+Anyone who has deferred will automatically be selected for audit the following year.

 17.5 Multiple deferments will only be agreed in exceptional circumstances.